Dispensations in the Bible

 Therefore, be free, as you study God’s Word, to learn directly from the Holy Spirit about these interesting, wonderful -- often frightening and terrible, as well as glorious ages.
 In eternity, which is outside of time, time is not kept by days or weeks or months or years, according to the movements of the sun and moon.
 But there will always be ages throughout eternity, for Scripture speaks of "the coming ages" (Eph 2:7).
 God changes not.
 He is the same yesterday, today and forever (Mal 3:6; Heb 13:8).
 He has always been, is now, and always will be the King of the Ages.
 "To the King of the ages, immortal, invisible, the only God, be honor and glory forever and ever.
 Amen."
 (1Ti 1:17 ESV).

 Attribution notice: Most Scripture quotations taken from the NASB.
 "Time is At Hand" painting © 2012 Danny Hahlbohm, all rights reserved by the artist.

-Author's note: You may also want to read my other related posts:
+Author's note: I recommend watching my daughter's music video: The Coming.
+You may also want to read my other related posts: